BioInUmer/samurai/README.md

 └── README.md
 ```

-## ©️ License
+## License

-MIT License - See LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ##
 **Version:** 1.0.0 | **Last Updated:** November 2025